OoStellarnightoO/OSEP_Notes/00 - OSEP Checklist/README.md

 **Via MSI Wrapper**
 - You need to have your own Windows machine.
 Download MSI Wrapper from (https://www.exemsi.com/download/)
 - Create an obfuscated exe payload that can bypass AV.
-Suggest a XOR Csharp payload
+Suggest a XOR Csharp payload or a Process Hollowing payload (this works.
+Tested and tried)
 - Wrap that payload using MSI Wrapper.
 See here for steps >>

 ### Special Domain Groups